ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/api_auth.md

       Make a note of this value before you close the window.
       {: important}

-2. To ensure secure data transfer, obtain a Certificate Authority (CA) file from the {{site.data.keyword.ihsdbaas_postgresql_full}} dashboard, and copy it to an appropriate directory such as **/etc/ssl/certs/**.
+2. To ensure secure data transfer, download a certificate authority (CA) file from the {{site.data.keyword.ihsdbaas_postgresql_full}} dashboard, and copy it to an appropriate directory such as **/etc/ssl/certs/**.

 3. Get an access token and a user ID by using the `GET /auth/token` operation: